alex-maleno/Fuzzing-Module/README.md

 `git clone https://github.com/AFLplusplus/AFLplusplus` in order to clone AFLpluslplus onto you computer.

 ## How to Get Kali Linux (Windows Only)
- - For our purposes, we chose Kali Linux as our virtual macine, but any other virtual machine should suffice.
+ - For our purposes, we chose Kali Linux as our virtual machine, but any other virtual machine should suffice.
 We used a VM to run Sourcetrail because, while running Sourcetrail on Windows, Sourcetrail was routinely unable to locate the correct path for the code.
  - To do this properly on a Windows machine, simply download your VM of choice - we used VirtualBox or VMWare with a Kali Linux image, all which can be found on the [Kali website](https://www.kali.org/get-kali/#kali-bare-metal) with the VM download on the page just below.
 	- To download the correct Kali image, make sure you are matching your computer architecture with the image you download.
 	Under the Bare Metal header, you can choose 64 or 32-bit images.
 The recommended image to download is the "Installer"